 Stretch marks have a life cycle.
 At first they are red, purple and brightly colored.
 At this point in the life cycle of a stretch mark, they are called striae rubra.
 During this phase, they are easier to treat.
 This gives you more flexibility in how you can deal with them.

 After time has passed, the stretch marks change.
 They become fainter in color, an almost silvery white.
 At this point they are known as striae alba.
 Once they have reached the alba phase, they are much harder to treat.
-Therefore it is important to treat them as soon as possible for the maximum benefit.
+Therefore it is important to treat them as soon as possible

 4- Retinol Creams and Lotions for Stretch Marks After Pregnancy